 A haircut in finance is not only related to the loan.
-But, it is the reduction applied to the market value of the asset for calculating the margin, capital requirement, and collateral level.
+But, it is the reduction applied to the asset’s market value for calculating the margin, capital requirement, and collateral level.

 Why are Haircuts Used?

 Lenders need to make sure that the money they lend is paid back.
 The biggest assurance, of course, is an agreement with the borrower.
 But, if the borrower fails to repay, then the lender will have to sell the collateral.
 So, the lender needs to ensure that he is able to sell the collateral at a price enough to cover the loan.

 However, the problem is that the value of the assets can go up and down.
 Also, lenders need some time to sell the assets, further leading to volatility.
 Therefore, a haircut provides a buffer against any loss in the value of the collateral.